Soil Impacts and Recovery from East and Westside Harvest Operations

 For overnight accommodations, a guest room block is available at the Resort.
 Reservations can be made by calling 888-965-6542.
 Run of the House rooms are at prevailing per diem plus tax.
 The room block is being held until October 7, 2021.
 Reservations will continue to be accepted after this date on a space/rate available basis.
 Please reference Western Forestry and Conservation to receive the special rates.

 Society of American Foresters (CFE) Credits

-Workshop attendees will be eligible for credits through the Society of American Foresters.
+This workshop is approved for 6.50 CAT-1 CFE credits thru the Society of American Foresters.